alexrabarts/jquery-brokenimage/README.markdown

 # brokenImage: a jQuery plugin

 brokenImage is a jQuery plugin that is able to detect and replace images that are either broken or are taking a long time to load.
-The default replacement is a transparent GIF (no extra image file required).
-The replacement image and the timeout for slow-loading images are configurable.
+If no replacement image is specified then the CSS visibility is set to hidden.

 ## Usage